twr14152/Go_Network_Scripts/README.md

 # Go_Network_Scripts
+### Update 4/25/2024

+Set up a new ceoslab environment.
+Had all kinds of issues with my macbook m1.
+Moved to a windows machine with WSL2.
+Working like a charm now.
+Decided that rewritting some of my previous scripts would help me get back into the swing of things.
+Then I remembered with Arista the default auth is keyboard interactive.
+So I had to mess around with that.
+I will give some credit to dgjustice he had a nice example of keyboard interactive on his gist page.
+That said I incorporated some of his code with mine and now have a useable lab ssh client.
+The other folders under the arista leave something to be desired.
+Hopefully will get around to it.

+ -arista/ssh_client/main.go

 ### Update 4/19/2024

 This repo is in need of an update.
 Code examples are dated and some are non functional.
 Will update / refresh as time permits.